 2) INSTALL AN ANTI-MALWARE PROGRAM

-An anti-malware program will protect your computer against different types of threats, like trackers and unwanted programs that could compromise your privacy.
+An anti-malware program will protect your computer against different types of threats, like trackers, ransomware and unwanted programs that could compromise your privacy.

 3) PROTECT YOUR WIFI ROUTER